HadoopGenomics/Hadoop-BAM/README.txt

 Running under Hadoop
 ....................

+To use Hadoop-BAM under Hadoop, the Picard .jar files need to be available.
+There are two alternative ways of accomplishing this.
+The most straightforward is to use the "-libjars" command line argument when running Hadoop-BAM, as
+follows:

+   hadoop jar hadoop-bam.jar -libjars sam-1.56.jar,picard-1.56.jar

+Specifying the appropriate paths to sam-1.56.jar and picard-1.56.jar (assuming version 1.56), of course.

-To use Hadoop-BAM under Hadoop, make sure that, in addition to hadoop-bam.jar, Picard's "sam-1.56.jar" and "picard-1.56.jar" (assuming version 1.56) have been added to the HADOOP_CLASSPATH in the Hadoop configuration's hadoop-env.sh, along with any plugin .jar files that provide other commands.
-Then, you may run Hadoop-BAM with a command like:
+The other way is to make sure that Picard's "sam-1.56.jar" and "picard-1.56.jar" (assuming version 1.56) have been added to the HADOOP_CLASSPATH in the Hadoop configuration's hadoop-env.sh, along with any plugin .jar files that provide other commands.
+Then, you may run Hadoop-BAM simply with a command like:

    hadoop jar hadoop-bam.jar

-This should print a brief help message listing the commands available.
+No matter which method is chosen, the command used should print a brief help message listing the Hadoop-BAM commands available.
 To run a command, give it as the first command-line argument.
 For example, the provided BAM sorting command, "sort":

 	hadoop jar hadoop-bam.jar sort